notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 # Predictive Models and Analysis Techniques
 - market sentiment indexes predicted by economic variables (Weber24implicitCoordInflateShock).
 Could be *voter* sentiment predicted by other variables
 - bulk features built from the poll difference between a presidential candidate and same-party state/county/city candidates.
 Or, look at post-election results for election autopsies
-- during election autopsies analyzing across elections in different years, try to factor out the effect of each (modelable) variable so you can see which thing by itself — inflation, war, … — caused the big changes.
+- during election autopsies analyzing across elections in different years, try to factor out the effect of each (modellable) variable so you can see which thing by itself — inflation, war, … — caused the big changes.
 	- See example of doing this in words in [Ezra Klein Speaks Frankly Abou...](https://youtu.be/vkXJiEzWxFs?t=1484)..
 	- His wife's article is cited.
 Did she use numbers?
 # Questions / Hypotheses to test